photown/spaceship/README.md

 The above example barely scratched the surface.

-Let's say you want to stream a video from machine 1 to machine 2.
+Let's say you want to send an image from machine 1 to machine 2.

 On machine 1 run:
 ```
-$ spaceship < myvideo.mp4
+$ spaceship < image.png
 ```

 And on machine 2:
 ```
-$ spaceship | mplayer -
+$ spaceship | display
 ```

-That way the video will be streamed from machine 1 straight to [mplayer](https://www.mplayerhq.hu/) on machine 2.
+That way the image will be sent from machine 1 straight to [display](http://www.imagemagick.org/script/display.php) on machine 2.
-This can be achieved with any player that supports streaming to stdin.
+This can be achieved with any program that supports streaming to stdin.

 ##Chat
 Two machines can also send messages to each other.

 Both machines must either run:
 ```
-$ spaceship chat
+$ spaceship --chat
 ```

 or with a named channel:
 ```
-$ spaceship chat --channel Spock
+$ spaceship --chat --channel Spock
 ```

 When one of the machines writes a message, it gets sent to the other machine.